tsafavi/tsafavi.github.io/nsf-grfp.md

 When I was applying I didn't read the Program Solicitation until pretty late, upon which I realized the formatting of my essays was wrong.
 (Brief panic ensued).
 Please read it!
+ I believe they can desk-reject your application if you don't follow the formatting guidelines.

 Most of your application will already be determined by what you've done up to this point (your publications, research experience, letters of recommendation).